nina1012/realworld-app/README.md

 ## Important Notice ⚠️

 **Please note:** The app may not render or function correctly if the API (https://api.realworld.io/api/) is down or experiencing issues.
 This could affect features such as user authentication, data fetching, and any dynamic content relying on the backend.
+To demonstrate the functionality of the application, I have included several demo Articles and Tags.
+These are designed to showcase the core features of the app, even if the API is not working properly or is unavailable.

 If you encounter problems: